princessleia1/yoda-quotes/README.md

 # Yoda-Quotes
 **Yoda-Quotes** is a simple app for Fitbit OS that generates a pseudo-random quote from an array of 45 Yoda quotes.
-This app uses [Fitbit SDK V3.1.0](https://github.com/Fitbit). **Yoda-Quotes** is available for install from the Fitbit App Gallery: [Yoda-Quotes](https://gallery.fitbit.com/details/001f0feb-9bf0-49db-88ed-10010b4e862b).
+This app currently uses [Fitbit SDK V3.1.0](https://github.com/Fitbit). **Yoda-Quotes** is available for install from the Fitbit App Gallery: [Yoda-Quotes](https://gallery.fitbit.com/details/001f0feb-9bf0-49db-88ed-10010b4e862b).

 ## Devices
 **Yoda-Quotes** is built for Fitbit Devices: Ionic (348x250), Versa (300x300) and Versa Lite (300x300).